-The PHA must enforce smoke-free policies when a resident violates this policy.
-When enforcing the lease, the PHA will provide due process and allow residents to exercise their right to an informal settlement and formal hearing.
-The PHA will not evict a resident for a single violation of its smoke-free policy.
-As such, the PHA will implement a graduated enforcement framework that includes escalating warnings.
-Prior to pursuing eviction for violation of smoke- free policies, the PHA will take specific, progressive monitoring and enforcement actions, while at the same time educating tenants and providing smoking cessation information.
+The SDHC must enforce smoke-free policies when a resident violates this policy.
+When enforcing the lease, the SDHC will provide due process and allow residents to exercise their right to an informal settlement and formal hearing.
+The SDHC will not evict a resident for a single incident of smoking in violation of this policy.
+As such, the SDHC will implement a graduated enforcement framework that includes escalating warnings.
+Prior to pursuing eviction for violation of smoke-free policies, the SDHC will take specific, progressive monitoring and enforcement actions, while at the same time educating tenants and providing smoking cessation information.
 The lease will identify the actions that constitute a policy violation, quantify the number of documented, verified violations that warrant enforcement action, state any disciplinary actions that will be taken for persistent non-responsiveness or repeated noncompliance, and state how many instances of noncompliance will constitute a violation.
 Tenancy termination and eviction will be pursued only as a last resort.
-The PHA may terminate tenancy at any time for violations of the lease and failure to otherwise fulfill household obligations if resident behavior disturbs other residents' peaceful enjoyment and is not conducive to maintaining the property in a decent, safe, and sanitary condition.
+The SDHC may terminate tenancy at any time for violations of the lease and failure to otherwise fulfill household obligations if resident behavior disturbs other residents' peaceful enjoyment and is not conducive to maintaining the property in a decent, safe, and sanitary condition.

-Repeated violation of the smoke-free policy may rise to the level of other good cause for termination of tenancy.
-If there are three violations of the smoke-free policy, the PHA will institute termination proceedings.
+Violation of the smoke-free policy may rise to the level of other good cause for termination of tenancy.